Vyral/base-template/_posts/2018-08-07-what-you-need-to-know-about-our-current-kirkland-market.md

 As a seller, if you are considering selling, you should know that the market is flattening out.
 This means that now is a much better time to buy and sell than maybe next year.
 As your top broker at Century 21 Northwest, you can trust me to tell you the truth and help you buy and negotiate your best deal.&nbsp;

-If you have any questions or are interested in having me help you buy and sell, please feel free to contact me by phone or email.
+If you have any questions or are interested in buying or selling a home, please feel free to contact me by phone or email.
 I look forward to speaking with you soon.